npalladino100/ec327-project/README.md

 Clone the repository, then create a new .emacs file and add the following lines to it:
 ```
-(setq user-emacs-directory "<path-to-repository>/IDE/.emacs.d")
+(setq user-emacs-directory "~/ec327-project/IDE/.emacs.d") ;; path to the repository
-(load "<path-to-repository>/IDE/.emacs.d/init.el")

-;; Optional lines for anaconda/python support
-;; Change these lines if your anaconda installation or environments are in different locations
-(setq user-conda-directory "~/anaconda3")
+(setq user-conda-directory "~/anaconda3") ;; path to anaconda installation
-(setq user-conda-env-directory "~/anaconda3/envs")
+(setq user-conda-env-directory "~/anaconda3/envs") ;; path to anaconda environments
-(setq user-conda-env-name "elpy")
+(setq user-conda-env-name "elpy") ;; name of anaconda environment (leave as "elpy" if you set up the environment with "createnv.sh")

-(load (concat user-emacs-directory "/init-pyvenv.el")) ;; doesn't need to be changed
+(load (concat user-emacs-directory "/init.el"))  ;; leave unchanged

+(cd "/mnt/chromeos/GoogleDrive/MyDrive/drive") ;; default working environment (where you want shell/file navigator to start in)

 ```
 Restart emacs.
 The first time you launch after loading the configuration, it will take some time to download the required packages.

-## first implementation - basic text-editing and file navigation with partial IDE support
+## Basic text-editing and file navigation
-This implementation supports all the standard emacs text-editing features, plus file navigation support using the direx package.
-Python syntax-checking and interpretation is somewhat supported.
-Anaconda is supported, but the .emacs file needs to point to the path of an anaconda virtual environment (using the optional lines above).
+The IDE supports all the standard emacs text-editing features, plus file navigation support using the direx package.

+### Toolbar
+Press `C-x C-x` to open the toolbar.
+Click on one of the options, or navigate to it using the keyboard and press enter.
+#### Open Terminal
+Opens an emulated shell at the current working directory with support for linux commands like "ls".
+#### Open File
+Opens the file navigator at the current working directory.
+Click on a file to open it.
+#### Compile
+Automatically detects programming language, compiles the buffer if it has a .java extension, or runs it using IPython if the extension is .py.
+#### Run
+Runs java programs or python scripts.

-### File Navigation
+### File navigation and editing
 Press `C-x C-j` and a popup will show the current directory, which can be navigated using the keyboard or mouse.

 If you prefer to use the keyboard, use `C-x C-f` to get an interactive file navigator.

-You can create/navigate windows and buffers using standard emacs commands.

-### Python (with Anaconda)

-When you are editing a python script, you can press `C-c C-c` to execute the script.
-The output will be displayed in a separate buffer, which you can switch to using `C-c C-z`.

-In a python script, put your cursor on something and press `C-c C-d` to display documentation, and pressing `q` will close the documentation buffer.

-### Java
-When you are editing a python script, you can press `C-c C-j C-c` to compile the script in a terminal.
-While in the terminal, you can press `C-c C-j C-r` to run the last-compiled script.
+Press `C-x o` to switch windows.
+If there are more than two windows, each will have a numbered label and pressing the corresponding number on your keyboard switches the cursor to that window.

+Press `C-x b` to switch buffers.
+You can type the name of the buffer and it will open in the current window.

+Press `C-x 0` to close a window.

+Press `C-x k` to kill the current buffer.

+Press `C-x 2` to split the window vertically.

+Press `C-x 3` to split the window horizontally.